-Operating and Financial Performance in 2023
+Operating and Financial Performance in 2024

-Conditions in our end markets remained strong throughout 2023, with demand for our products and services at unprecedented levels.
+Conditions in our end markets remained strong throughout 2024, with robust demand for our products and services.
 We continued to execute against our organic growth initiatives, and with contributions from our recent value-added acquisitions and additional efficiency gains resulting from the application of our eighty-twenty initiatives, we were able to sustain a high level of financial performance.
-As the year progressed, we saw improvement in supply chain conditions, which facilitated increased production levels at several of our facilities and, despite some lingering supply chain-related operational inefficiencies, we were able to deliver record financial results for our stockholders, with double-digit year-over-year top line and earnings growth, margin expansion and significant improvement in cash flow generation.
+As the year progressed, we saw improvement in supply chain conditions, which facilitated increased production levels at several of our facilities, and despite some supply chain-related operational inefficiencies early in the year, we were able to deliver record financial results for our stockholders, with 8% net sales growth, double-digit earnings improvement, expansion of margins, and significant improvement in cash flow generation.

-Included among the Company's highlights in 2023 were the following:
+Included among the Company's highlights in 2024 were the following: